""

 Actions to support disability inclusion

-Behind our goal sits a number of actions to drive forward improvements in recruitment and progression and the working environment and colleague experience to ensure we are inclusive and accessible to all.
+Behind our goal to double the representation of our people with disabilities in senior management roles sits actions to drive forward improvements in recruitment processes, colleague progression, the physical working environment and colleague experience to ensure we are inclusive and accessible to all.

 Being there for customers with disabilities